-How Belgian government got caught up in human trafficking
+How Belgian government got caught up in human smuggling

 The Kucam list contained the names of 326 people who would get a Belgian humanitarian visa - a fast-track special procedure that gives people the opportunity to fly to Belgium immediately.

 However, Kucam asked for payments from those Syrians in order to get on his list, ranging from €2,500 up to €7,500, according to the court.
-In total, Kucam would have received more than €500,000 through this system of human trafficking.
+In total, Kucam would have received more than €500,000 through this system of human smuggling.

 When Kucam sent his lists to the office of Francken, the office ordered the Belgian administration to issue humanitarian visa to each one of the names, without questioning it.
 Yet for some of the people on the list, even basic information like a birth date was lacking.